vishvAsa/book-pub/rAmAnujIyam/yAmunaH/Agama-prAmANyam/Agama-prAmANyam_min.md

 Those who perform the forty sacraments
 which are enjoined by the Ekayana scripture
 while giving up the dharmas of the Veda,
-from the recitation of the gayatri onward, [[300]]
+from the recitation of the gāyatri onward, 300
 they properly follow the rules laid down by the grhyasutras of their own sakha
 and do not abdicate their brahminhood
 because they fail to follow the rites of a different shakha;
 since otherwise it would follow that other brahmins too would forfeit their brahminhood because they fail to perform the rites enjoined by other [[121]] people's Sakha.

+[300]: namely, at the upanayana ceremony.
 </details>

 <details open=><summary>राममिश्रशास्त्री</summary>